RhexNiebres/TOP-JS-Foundation/dataTypeAndCondiotnals.js/README.md

 A parameter is the variable listed inside the parentheses in the function declaration (it’s a declaration time term).
 An argument is the value that is passed to the function when it is called (it’s a call time term).

+this is how functions work:

+function (){ //declare function do something return something
+}

+call function